rtobiaskoch/wnv-ss-wkly_report/README.md

---input <w##> \          #input directory where weekly input data is located --year <####> \          #year filter to ensure correct data --week <##> \          #week filter to ensure correct data --year_hx 2019 \       #how far back hx data is calculated --cp_threshold 500 \   #threshold for calling positives --download T \         #logical to download files from google drive or not --update T           #logical whether to update gsheet databases with weekly data
+--input <w##> \          #input directory where weekly input data is located --year <####> \          #year filter to ensure correct data --week <##> \          #week filter to ensure correct data --download T \         #logical to download files from google drive or not --update T           #logical whether to update gsheet databases with weekly data
 ```